Fantastic Religious Weirdness

 - Trying to accommodate Santa-focused Christmas stories to the more Christian version of the holiday can lead to strangeness.
 For example, The Polar Express seemed to portray Santa as Jesus.

 - And then there's the Mexican Santa Claus, in which Santa is a demon-battling alien who lives with Merlin and Hephaestus/Vulcan, and actually mentions Jesus Christ.

 - The Dracula-parody film Love at First Bite has a scene where a Magen David proves to have no effect on Dracula.
 Amusingly, the guy wielding the Magen David only has it because he's a psychiatrist who adapted a Jewish name "for professional reasons."

 - Another Dracula parody, The Fearless Vampire Killers, has a Jewish vampire who's immune to crucifixes.

-- In a French comedy Dracula and Son (Dracula père et fils) crossed hammer and sickle kill vampires just as well as a crucifix.
+- In the French comedy Dracula and Son (Dracula père et fils) a crossed hammer and sickle deters vampires just as well as a crucifix.
 But the former are easier to find in socialist Romania.

 - Filipino horror and fantasy movies tend to reflect the local manifestations of Catholicism, including Christianized animism.
 The Killing of Satan on the other hand runs away with Red Tuxedo Satan and his gang of flamboyant sorcerers.